 The Foundation aims to encourage Australians to find out more about their country’s political and constitutional history, and about how they can participate as citizens.
 Its activities include an annual oration, with a distinguished speaker focusing on challenging social/political issues in Australian society, with some reference to the ideals and objectives of Parkes.

 The Foundation has also sponsored annual citizenship conventions for schools at NSW Parliament House, designed to help students understand how politics affects their lives and how they can be involved.
 Topics have included whether Australia should become a republic, reconciliation, ‘voting counts’, ‘mobilising for peace’, social justice, and ecological sustainability.

 CELEBRATING THE BICENTENARY OF PARKES’ BIRTH

-27 May 2015 marks 200 years since Henry Parkes was born in Stoneleigh, near Coventry, UK.
+27 May 2015 marked 200 years since Henry Parkes was born in Stoneleigh, near Coventry, UK.
 To commemorate the occasion, the Foundation has collected all the Henry Parkes Orations delivered by distinguished Australians since 2001 into a unique and thought-provoking 208-page book.
 Find out more.

 The Australian Mint has also also issued a commemorative 20c coin: Find out more.

-Read Centennial Park’s ‘Seven reasons why Henry Parkes matters’.
+You can also read Centennial Park’s ‘Seven reasons why Henry Parkes matters’.

 And the Museum of Australian Democracy in Canberra is preparing an exhibition featuring a scrapbook compiled by his daughter Lily, which gives a delightful insight into Parkes as a family man.
 Find out more.